leandrosardi/timelinesjs/README.md

 # Features in Version 1.0.1
 Here are listed each one of the features provided by **Timelines.Js**.

-## Adding more than one note per dot.
+## Adding more than one note per dot
 Notes will be added one under the other.

 ```javascript